camelot-os/camelot-sdk/README.md

 ## Building the SDK

-The SDK can now be built using the barbican camelot project tool
+The SDK can now be built using the barbican camelot project tool.

 First download the SDK components, including, at least but not limited to, the Camelot kernel and runtime.